Background on Health Equity

-The HPC is currently finalizing an action plan with detail on how the agency plans to implement changes to its work to more fully integrate health equity principles and ensure that a health equity lens is applied to all current and future work.
+The HPC is currently finalizing a detailed action plan outlining how the agency intends to implement changes to its work to fully integrate health equity principles and ensure that a health equity lens is applied to all current and future projects.

 - Presentation of the Health Equity Framework and Revised Mission Statement to the HPC’s Board and Advisory Council (Complete; Ongoing Public Updates)

 - Dedicated time in public meetings, including the Annual Health Care Cost Trends Hearings, to highlight issues related to health equity and the HPC’s efforts to address them (Complete; Ongoing)

 - Public updates on health equity progress in consultation with HPC’s Board, Advisory Council, and staff (Ongoing)

 - Integrate race/ethnicity data in APCD through inter-agency and stakeholder collaboration (In Progress)